first, create a repo on the GitHub webpage

 Stash or commit your working tree

-- If you want to make new edits, it’s recommend to create a new branch.
-As show below, I was first at C4, and then
+git switch -c [new-branch-name]- If you want to make new edits, it’s recommended to create a new branch.
+As shown below, I was first at C4, and then

-ed to Commit 2.
-From there, I create a new branch “test”.
-This is the resulting commit graph: switch
+switched to Commit 2.
+From there, I created a new branch “test.”
+This is the resulting commit graph:

-is a newly introduced command.
-It’s the same ascheckout
+switchis a newly introduced command.
+It’s the same ascheckoutbut it’s used on branches.

-- If you want to make new edits, it’s recommend to create a new branch.
-As show below, I was first at C4, and then
+- If you want to make new edits, it’s recommended to create a new branch.
+As shown below, I was first at C4, and then

 - If you’re on a test branch but want to discard all changes (e.g., you want to go to the latest commit without saving current changes), use the